KVS56/KVS56.github.io/index.md

 - **Tat tvam asi**
 - **Vasudhaiva Kutumbakam**
 - Proposition 4.003 in _Tractatus Logico-Philosophicus_
-- in case the above sounds too pretentious, it means that analytical philosophy is filled with too much ambiguity, otherweise it would be long solved
+- in case the above sounds too pretentious, it means that analytical philosophy is filled with too much ambiguity, otherwise it would be long solved
 -

 ---------------------------------------------------------------------------------------------------------------------------------------

-As you may have estimated from my moderately obscure literary references at the top of the page, I love the experience of literature.
+As you may have estimated from my moderately obscure literary references, I love the experience of literature.

 Not only do I read a lot, sometimes I can be found penning (or typing) down my daydreams.
 Mostly i just end up daydreaming _about_ writing, though.